FusionAuth setup

 ### Restart and verify [#restart-and-verify]

 DALP reads provider configuration at boot, so restart the stack after changing config.
-Then open the dapp sign-in page — only the **Sign in with FusionAuth** button should appear (local login is disabled).
+Then open the Console sign-in page.
+Only the Sign in with FusionAuth button should appear, because local login is now disabled.
 Complete the sign-in: a user holding `dalp-admin` lands as a platform admin, and everyone else as a regular member.
 If the round-trip or role is wrong, see [Troubleshooting](/docs/developers/sso-oidc/troubleshooting).

 </Step>